 1. How many ERP systems are there?

-While there are hundreds of ERP solutions available in the market, they generally fall into five main categories: cloud-based, on-premise, hybrid, industry-specific, and open-source systems.
-The exact number continuously grows as new vendors enter the market and existing providers develop specialized solutions for different industries and business sizes.
+While there are hundreds of ERP systems available in the market, they generally fall into five main categories: cloud based, on-premise, hybrid, industry-specific, and open-source systems.
+These represent the most common types of ERP systems businesses use today.
+But the exact number continuously grows as new vendors enter the market and existing providers develop specialized cloud ERP solutions for different industries, supply chain needs, and business sizes.

 2. Which type of software is ERP?